tfarras/nodejs-deploy/README.md

 ```

 - `name` - is the name of our workflow
 - `on` - is the block where we describe what will trigger our workflow.
-By default it's triggered when a `push` is performed to the `master` branch (in this case `master` branch is accessed) or when a `Pull Request` is performed into `master` branch (in this case will be accessed source branch, ex. `feature/TASK-1`).
-And we can trigger it manually, it's allowed by `workflow_dispatch` property.
+By default, it's triggered when a `push` is performed to the `master` branch (in this case `master` branch is accessed) or when a `Pull Request` is performed into the `master` branch (in this case will be accessed source branch, ex. `feature/TASK-1`).
+And we can trigger it manually, it's allowed by the `workflow_dispatch` property.
 - `jobs` - is the block in which our jobs are configured.
-They can run one by one, or simultaneously (ex. deploying backend and frontend at once in monorepos).
+They can run one by one, or simultaneously (ex. deploying backend and frontend at once in mono repo).
   - `build` - is the name of our job.
-It contains it's own configuration.
+It contains its configuration.
     - `runs-on` - The type of machine to run the job on.
 The machine can be either a GitHub-hosted runner or a self-hosted runner.
-    - `steps` - place where our logic lives.
-Each step runs in its own process in the runner environment and has access to the workspace and filesystem.
+    - `steps` - the place where our logic lives.
+Each step runs in its process in the runner environment and has access to the workspace and filesystem.
       - `uses` - selects an action to run as part of a step in your job.
 An action is a reusable unit of code.
-In this case is called predefined by GitHub action `actions/checkout@v2` which allow us to checkout the source branch (`master` or other one which triggered the workflow)
+In this case, is called predefined by GitHub action `actions/checkout@v2` which allow us to `checkout` the source branch (`master` or another one that triggered the workflow)
       - `name` - is the name of the step.
 It'll be shown in the progress of workflow execution.
       - `run` - runs command-line programs using the operating system's shell.
 If you do not provide a `name`, the step name will default to the text specified in the `run` command.
-It can execute one line command or multiline commands as well.
+It can execute a one-line command or multiline commands as well.

 More detailed documentation you can find by accessing [Workflow Syntax Documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions)